Wednesday, 9 June 2010

 Is there is a difference between koulouria and koulourakia?
 The answer is yes, and here are the details:

-1. Koulouria (koulouria is the plural tense and koulouri is the singular tense)
+1. Koulouria (koulouria is the plural tense and koulouri is the singular tense).

 These are somewhat large, bread-like wreaths or rings, smothered in sesame seeds and traditionally served as street food.
-They are crunchy on the outside, soft on the inside, sesame-doughy tasting, and a great treat to eat.
-They are carbohydrate-rich and low in fat and make a very satisfying snack.
-Greeks eat a very light breakfast, so a crunchy late-morning snack of koulouri holds them over until the mid-day meal.
-Koulouria are generally mass-produced by specialized bakeries, but there are recipes available for home cooks.
-(Find my recipe for koulouria here).
-Bakeries make koulouria at night so that their product can be ready early in the morning for the waiting vendors who will then sell them as snack food.
+They are good and crunchy on the outside, soft on the inside, sesame-doughy tasting, and a fantastic treat to eat.
+They are carbohydrate-rich, very low in fat and make an excellent, satisfying snack.
+Greeks eat a very light breakfast, so a crunchy late-morning snack of koulouri holds them over until the mid-day meal, which is the main meal of the day (eaten around one p.m. or at the latest two p.m. - right before the siesta).

-One of my homemade versions ... (photo by Sweet Almond Tree)
+One of my homemade versions ...

-Vendors cluster around markets and crossroads.
-Some have stationary street stands, while others are mobile, moving according to demand.
-Most vendors are sold out by noon: Koulouria go fast.
 When I was a kid, attending elementary school in Thessaloniki, I used to consider myself lucky if I had the necessary sum of one drachma to buy a koulouri during recess.
 Sometimes, if our school vendor was in a good mood, she would ask us to cup our palms and she would pour into them the sesame seeds left on the bottom of the trays once the koulouria were sold out.
-A fist full of roasted sesame seeds can make a kid very happy.
+A handful of roasted sesame seeds can make a kid very happy.

 Sesame is used liberally, therefore there are always leftover sesame seeds at the bottom of a tray.
 This vendor's koulouria are perfection itself and precisely what a commercially made variety should look like!
 Food heaven in a basket!!!

-Koulouria were a popular street food in Thessaloniki and Constantinople both during the Byzantine and Ottoman periods.
-Waves of Greek refugees from Constantinople and Asia Minor reintroduced the koulouri to the Greek mainland during the early part of the 20th century.
-A large number of these refugees settled in and around the city of Thessaloniki which is located in northern Greece.
-Soon, koulouria made and sold by refugees could be found all over the city, a reason these delicacies, no matter which city they are sold in, are known as "koulouria of Thessaloniki."
+A considerable number of refugees settled in and around the city of Thessaloniki which is located in northern Greece.
+Soon, koulouria made and sold by these refugees could be found all over the city, a reason these delicacies, no matter which city they can be found in, are known as "koulouria of Thessaloniki."
 Their popularity continues to this day.

 Homemade koulouri, made smaller than the commercial variety.
 The smaller size is best for home ovens (photo by Sweet Almond Tree)